nss-cohort-36/c36-class-website/README.md

 1. In your terminal, run `git clone SSH KEY HERE`
 1. `cd` into the project directory.
 1. From the main directory, run `npm install` to install all dependencies.
-1. `cd` into the API directory and run `json-server -p 5002 -w students.json`
 1. From the main directory, run `npm start` to start the application and then go to http://localhost:3000 to view the website.

 ## Reusage and Copyright